Border (2018 Swedish film): Plot

 Tina is excited by her newfound identity and begins living more like a troll, finally mustering the courage to evict Roland.
 She notices that Vore has taped his refrigerator shut.
 Upon opening it, she finds a strange infant in a cardboard box.
 Vore tells Tina that the baby is a hiisi, an unfertilized troll embryo that will soon die.
-Vore plans to use the hiisi as a changeling, and is waiting to secretly replace a real human infant with the dying troll embryo.
+Vore plans to use the hiisi as a changeling and is waiting to secretly replace a real human infant with the dying troll embryo.

 While one of the arrested pedophiles is being transferred, Vore stops the van and kills him.
 He tells Tina it was to prevent him from telling the police that it was he, Vore, who was trafficking human infants.
 He also confesses that the infant trafficking is part of a plot by trolls to get their revenge on humans for all the trolls that humans tortured in the 1970s.
 This disturbs Tina, who believes that past human mistreatment of trolls does not justify such vengeful acts.

 The next day, Tina's neighbors call for an ambulance because their baby is ailing.
 Unbeknownst to them, it is not their child, but a changeling.
 Realizing that Vore has followed through on his planned deception, Tina goes to the guest house.
 Vore and his belongings are gone, but he has left a note instructing Tina to meet him on the ferry.
 She finds him on the deck.
 She explains that her compassion towards humans doesn't mean she is one herself and that trolls are capable of compassion too.
 She signals to the police, who close in and handcuff Vore, but he manages to escape by jumping overboard.
 His body is not found.

 Tina's father finally tells her the truth about who she is: that he used to work as a caretaker at a psychiatric hospital where trolls were tortured and experimented on; that it was from there that he adopted Tina, whose original troll name was Reva, to raise as a human; and that her real troll parents are dead and that he knows where they are buried.
 Later, Tina drives to the old hospital and finds her parents' graves.

 A few months later, Tina finds a parcel on her porch.
-Inside is a troll infant and a postcard from Finland.
+Inside are a troll infant and a postcard from Finland.